• Skip to primary navigation

 • Always prep your garnishes ahead of time.

-• Use one or half of fresh herbs (for example, fresh cilantro or parsley).
-Note: Yeilding about 1 to 2 ounces, according to MyRecipes.com.
+• Use 1 or ½ of fresh herbs (for example, cilantro or parsley).
+Note: Yielding about 1 to 2 ounces.

 • Rinse the herbs on the stem in water.